 Scripture reveals: It is a righteous thing with God to recompense tribulation to them that trouble you (2 Thessalonians 1:6).
 It was noted that there may be those who troubles mind and body, person and property; through cruel mocking, imprisonment, beatings, and cruel torturing death.

 Paying the price for those instituting such practices is indignation and wrath, tribulation and anguish, being cast into outer darkness (place called Hell), not escaping the eternal punishment of God.
-The only prevention is through repentance and forgiveness; but oftentimes hardness of heart, prevents such from occurring.
-God gives man amply opportunity to repent; even nations, but rather than bowing one's knees in reverence to God, there is only increase in evilness and devastation.
+The only prevention is through repentance and forgiveness; but oftentimes hardness of heart prevents such from occurring.
+God gives man amply opportunity to repent; even to nations but rather than bowing one's knees in reverence to God, there is only increase in evilness and devastation.

 Paying the price seemingly is at the bottom of the list as the evilness of man continues unabated, flourishing in evil deeds.
 The morality of man has taken a plunge as immorality rises; with an increasingly demand for such, rather than an outcry against it.
 In many cases it is as if Sodom and Gomorrah has risen again, in its vileness and openly proclaiming its ungodliness that God's Word condemns.